1933 Imperial Airways Diksmuide crash: Accident

 While flying over the fields of northern Belgium, the plane was seen by onlookers to catch fire before losing altitude and plunging into the ground.
 As the aircraft began its descent, a passenger was seen to exit the aeroplane and fall to earth without a parachute.
 He was later identified as Albert Voss, a German who had emigrated to the United Kingdom, where he practised as a dentist in Manchester.
-At approximately 200 ft, the aircraft split into two sections which hit the ground separately, instantly killing all those still on board.
+At approximately 200 ft, the aircraft split into two sections that hit the ground separately, instantly killing all those still on board.

 Investigation and inquest

 The subsequent investigation found that the fire had started towards the rear of the plane, in either the lavatory or the luggage area at the back of the cabin.
 No items recovered from the front portion of the wreckage showed any evidence of fire damage before the impact, nor was there any evidence of fire in the engines or fuel systems.
 The investigators narrowed the cause down to the firing of some combustible substance, either accidentally by a passenger or crew member or through vibration or some other natural occurrence, or deliberately by bombing.

-At the inquest into Albert Voss's death at least one witness, his estranged brother, accused him of being culpable, claiming that Voss's business trips to the continent to buy anaesthetics masked a lucrative sideline in drug smuggling.
-This rumour had followed Voss for some time before his death and was alleged to have been the subject of investigations by the Metropolitan Police.
+At the inquest into Albert Voss's death at least one witness, his estranged brother, accused him of being culpable, claiming that Voss's business trips to the continent to buy anesthetics masked a lucrative sideline in drug smuggling.
+This rumor had followed Voss for some time before his death and was alleged to have been the subject of investigations by the Metropolitan Police.
 Voss, according to his brother, was travelling aboard the aircraft together with his niece, and they were aware that the authorities were on to them.
-Under this theory, Voss sought to escape from the authorities by destroying the aircraft using various flammable substances to which his work gave him easy access and then bailing out in the confused circumstances, hoping that in the aftermath no one would notice one fewer body than there should have been.
-An autopsy showed that, other than some minor burns, Voss was unharmed before he exited the aircraft.
-The inquest jury eventually returned an open verdict – indicating that they believed his death may not have been accidental, but that they were unable, on the evidence before them, to come to a definite conclusion – rather than the verdict of accidental death the coroner attempted to direct them towards.
+Under this theory, Voss sought to escape from the authorities by destroying the aircraft using various flammable substances, to which his work gave him easy access, and then bailing out in the confused circumstances, hoping that in the aftermath no one would notice one fewer body than there should have been.
+A postmortem showed that, other than some minor burns, Voss was unharmed before he exited the aircraft.
+The inquest jury returned an open verdict – indicating that they believed his death may not have been accidental, but that they were unable, on the evidence before them, to come to a definite conclusion – rather than the verdict of accidental death the coroner attempted to direct them towards.